Uberi/devenv/README.md

 * Avoid file/config pollution by packages that write files to unusual places (e.g., NLTK, Puppeteer, GCloud SDK).
 * Includes useful but proprietary utilities such as nGrok.

-Basically I wanted a little more isolation when developing, so this is a Docker image that closely resembles [my dev setup](https://github.com/Uberi/setup-machine).
+Basically I want more isolation when developing software, so this is a Docker image that closely resembles [my dev setup](https://github.com/Uberi/setup-machine).
+See the "Rationale" section for caveats and intended use cases.

 Quickstart: